Biodiversity in Isla de Lobos

 La Isla de Lobos: A Sanctuary for Migrants in the Canaries

 In the vast Atlantic ocean, between the islands of Fuerteventura and Lanzarote, there is a small natural paradise known as the Isla de Lobos.
-This small mountain range, with a distance of six kilometers of extension, has been extended with an extraordinary biodiversity that converts it into a vital refuge for numerous species of migrants.
-Its ecological importance is notable as being part of the Natura 2000 program, a red European protected area with the aim of preserving biological diversity and the most valuable natural habitats of the continent.
+This small mountain range, with a distance of six kilometers in extension, has been extended with an extraordinary biodiversity that converts it into a vital refuge for numerous species of migrants.
+Its ecological importance is notable as being part of the Natura 2000 program, a network European protected area with the aim of preserving biological diversity and the most valuable natural habitats of the continent.

 A mountain walk with great biodiversity